hydrogen-css/hydrogen/README.md

 ## 🤖 Features

+### Compression

+Hydrogen uses custom scripting to scan your code for `data-h2` attributes and then custom builds a CSS stylesheet that contains only Hydrogen's base and the attributes you've used.
+No bloat.
+No duplication.
+This means that the library in production is extremely small while allowing it to provide a robust set of features and support complex customization.

 ### Utilities

 You can learn about [utility usage in the documentation](https://hydrogen.design/#backgroundColor), but Hydrogen offers the following utilities: